Abundance. Beauty. Culture.

 I’m a paragraph.
 Double click here or click Edit Text to add some text of your own or to change the font.
 This is the place for you to tell your site visitors a little bit about you and your services.

-The Region Five Development Commission (R5DC) is comprised of an area that covers five counties in North Central Minnesota.
-These counties include Cass, Crow Wing, Morrison, Todd and Wadena.
-Our region is a rural and small town area with a population of 162,000 in 69,194 households spread over an area of 3,996,051 acres.
-The five-county area is blessed with an abundance of business, industry, cultural and natural resources.
-Tourism is one of the major economic engines of the region and our region is referred to as the Central Lakes Region due to the abundance of lakes.
+The service area of the Region Five Development Commission (R5DC) is comprised of an area that expands across five counties and one tribal nation in North Central Minnesota.
+This region includes Cass, Crow Wing, Morrison, Todd, and Wadena and the Leech Lake Band of Ojibwe reservation.
+Our region is a rural and small-town area with a population of 172,056 in 68,672 households spread over an area of 3,996,051 acres.
+The majority of the cities in the region are made up of less than 1,000 people.

 The region is blessed with an abundance of business, industry, cultural and natural resources.
 Tourism and healthcare are economic drivers in the region, providing an array of career opportunities.
 Still an agricultural hub, the area includes a manufacturing and meat packing sector, as well as a local foods value chain.